raulgrell/zig/README.md

 Most likely LLVM was compiled with one compiler while Zig was compiled with a different one, for example GCC vs clang.

-To fix this, you have 2 options:

- * Compile Zig with the same compiler that LLVM was compiled with.
+To fix this, you must compile Zig with the same compiler that LLVM was compiled with.
- * Add `-DZIG_LLVM_OLD_CXX_ABI=yes` to the cmake configure line.

 ## Community